arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 },
 ````

-Then to use a defined resource in the template, you specify it in the following way.
+To use a defined resource in the template, you specify it in the following way.

 ````JavaScript
 [parameters("Parameter-Name")]